 Our Disability Buy-Out Insurance includes a business valuation formula right within the policy.
 This makes it easier for you and your co-owners to understand how the business is valued when purchasing your policy as well as at the time of a claim.
-Something so important as the value of the business you've worked so hard to build should be straightforward in any Disability Buy-Out policy you consider.
+Something so important as the value of the business you've worked so hard to build should be straightforward in any disability buyout policy you consider.

-What is Covered This coverage Tax treatment Benefits is for of premiums received will be Funding for the buy-out of a disabled partner LLCs Partnerships C corps S corps Premiums are non-deductible.
-Tax-free.
+What Is Covered This Coverage Is For Tax Treatment of Premiums Benefits Received Will Be Funding for the buyout of a LLCs Partnerships Premiums are non-deductible.
+Tax-free. disabled partner C corps S corps